leenathomas01/Research-index/README.md

 ---

 **Note:** This index is updated retrospectively as work evolves.
-Earlier repositories may be reorganized, reclassified, or connected to newer work over time to better reflect underlying architectural relationships.
+Earlier repositories may be reorganized, reclassified, deleted, made private, or connected to newer work over time to better reflect underlying architectural relationships.

 ---